-Which is safer, Corp or LLC?
+Which is safer for me a corp or LLC?

 Depending on the state, there may be a small regulation here or there that would make one “safer” than another (for which asking a corporate attorney is never a bad idea).
 Typically, however, both entities offer very similar protection of separating your assets from your company’s liabilities.